-- Every student registered for a course will be financially responsible for tuition for the course. - A student who submits the Add or Drop Courses form to the registrar to officially drop the course within the deadlines set forth under Tuition Adjustment Refund Policy may be eligible for a tuition adjustment according to the policy.
-See also Adding and Dropping Courses in Section 5. - Non-attendance does not constitute a course drop.
-It is the responsibility of the student to submit the Drop form by the deadline to drop courses without penalty to be considered for a tuition adjustment (see Section 5).
+• A student who submits the Add or Drop Courses form to the registrar to officially drop the course within the deadlines set forth under Tuition Adjustment Refund Policy may be eligible for a tuition adjustment according to the policy.
+See also Adding and Dropping Courses in Section 5.